-Welcome to the third entry in September’s Mega Mod Contest.
+Welcome to the fifth entry in September’s Mega Mod Contest.
 One Mega Mod will be published in every Email Alert in September.
 At the end of the month, we’ll hold a reader vote to determine September’s winner.
 Click here for information about the 2020 Mod Squad Contest, including how to enter.

 David Romero, Shreveport, Louisiana

 When I installed 600-watts of solar on my roof I removed the two original panels that came with my Cirrus 820.
 You can see the entire roof installation another TCM mod entry called, Mega 600-Watt Solar Panel Installation.

 What follows is the process I went through to make a solar suitcase out of the standard solar panels that came with my Cirrus 820.

 In the above photo, you can see where the solar panels were originally installed.
 I replaced these two factory solar panels with one Monocrystalline panel in this same location.
 Bracket modifications were needed for that installation.

 The process begins to make a portable suitcase solar panel.